The release date of eSports Boxing Club is getting closer and closer, and some HUGE news has just dropped.

 One of the biggest boxing stars in the world will be joining eSports Boxing Club!

-Check out everything we know so far about the brand new ESBC game below.
+Check out who will be on the new game, along with everything we know so far about ESBC below.

 ESBC will release on PC, PS4, PS5, Xbox One and Xbox Series X|S.